xekoukou/simul/simulate.md

 In order to expose the data to the viewer , we need to be able to incrementaly update our charts/graphs etc..
 We also need to provide each chart/graph the location in the html document that we want the chart/graph to exist.

-A single chart requires to provide the variable it exposes.
+A single chart requires to be provided the variable it exposes.
 A graph requires 2 variables, the nodes of the graph and the links.

 The implementations of a chart and a graph can be found in chart.md and graph.md respectively.